batuhanbeytekin/rbf_gnss_ins_autoware_driver/README.md

 ## Overview

 The ROBINS/GNSS INS System ROS2 driver is a software component designed to interface with a Global Navigation Satellite System (GNSS) module combined with an Inertial Navigation System (INS).
 The driver enables ROS2-based applications to access and utilize the raw GNSS and INS data for localization, navigation, and other related tasks.
+This driver is also compatible with Autoware, making it suitable for autonomous driving applications.

 #### Author: [Robeff Technology](https://www.robeff.com)
 #### Maintainer: [Robeff Technology](mailto:support@robeff.com)